 About the Spring Clean-up program

-1. Due to Council-approved budget reductions, what are the changes to the Spring Clean-up program this year?
+1. Due to Council-approved budget reductions, what are the changes to the Spring Clean-up program in 2014?

 - Each road will only be swept once.
 Service Requests for roadway re-sweeps will not be accepted.
 If a service request is received for a second pass (parked cars resulting in debris left behind), crews will not be able to accommodate these requests.